Machine Learning Simulates Agent-Based Model Towards Policy: Results and Discussion

 \subsection{Metropolitan Regions results per policy}

-Figure \ref{fig:sorted_policies} shows the performance of all Metropolitan Regions (MRs) for each policy in terms of percentage of optimal runs, given the optimum definition of best quartile of production and lowest quartile of inequality\footnote{All of the MRs rejected the null hypothesis of the Welch’s t-test of equal means between optimal and non-optimal results.}.
-On average (see Table \ref{tab:mean_acp}), 17.87\% of the simulations performed optimally for the no-policy baseline.
+Figure \ref{fig:sorted_policies} shows the performance of all MRs for each policy in terms of percentage of optimal runs, given the optimum definition of best quartile of GDP and lowest quartile of Gini coefficient\footnote{All of the MRs rejected the null hypothesis of the Welch’s t-test of equal means between optimal and non-optimal results.}.
+On average (see table \ref{tab:mean_acp}), 17.87\% of the simulations performed optimally for the no-policy baseline.
 Three MRs performed relatively better than the others (Belo Horizonte, São Paulo and Rio de Janeiro), whereas four others performed worse (Belém, Porto Alegre, Campinas and Brasília).
-All of the remaining 39 were classified as optimal between in 19\% and 12\% of the runs.
+All of the remaining 39--most with smaller total population (see table \ref{tab:mrs_data})--were classified as optimal between 19\% and 12\% of their own runs.

-Comparatively to the no-policy baseline and in tune with the results found by \cite{alves_furtado2022}, the Purchase policy performs worse than the other alternatives for all the cases, although with varying intensity.
-On average, Purchase policy implies a loss of 14.25 percentage points relative to the no-policy baseline (table \ref{tab:mean_acp}).
-Nevertheless, for three cities (Rio de Janeiro, São Paulo and Campinas) the loss is small, around one percentage point, wheres varying between 12 to 15 negative points in most of the other MRs.
+Comparatively to the no-policy baseline and in tune with the results found by \cite{alves_furtado2022}, the Property acquisition policy performs worse than the other alternatives for all cases, although with varying intensity.
+On average, Property acquisition policy implies a loss of 14.25 percentage points relative to the no-policy baseline (table \ref{tab:mean_acp}).
+Nevertheless, for three cities (Rio de Janeiro, São Paulo and Campinas) the loss is small, around one percentage point, wheres varying between 12 to 15 negative points in most of the other Metropolitan Regions.

-Conversely, both -- very different -- policy alternatives of Rent vouchers or Monetary aid perform better than the no-policy baseline (figure \ref{fig:sorted_policies}).
+Conversely, both--very different--policy alternatives of Rent vouchers or Monetary aid perform better than the no-policy baseline (figure \ref{fig:sorted_policies}).
 On average, Monetary aid is slightly better, surpassing the no-policy baseline by 15.05 percentage points.
 Rent vouchers in turn provide a gain of 13.16 p.p.
-Across the MRs, however, the performance varies with Rent vouchers being the best option for 24 MRs, and Monetary aid for other 19, with one tie.
+Across the MRs, however, the performance varies with Rent vouchers being the best option for 24 MRs, and Monetary aid for other 19 MRs, with one tie.